 Car Accidents and Teenage Drivers

 Teenagers are responsible for approximately 30 percent of all car accidents and 24 percent of all fatal crashes.
-In fact, one of out of five drivers who receive their license at 16 years-old experience a car accident within their first year.
-If your teenager is involved in a car crash, contact our Atlanta Orthopedic Doctors for a complete examination and treatment.
+In fact, one out of five drivers who receive their license at 16 years-old experience a car accident within their first year.
+If your teenager is involved in a car crash, contact our Atlanta Orthopedic Doctors or our car accident injury doctors for a complete examination and treatment.

 AICA Orthopedics serves as the community’s most experienced car accident injury Orthopedic center, helping thousands of victims overcome their injuries using holistic solutions that work naturally with the body.
 We can help diagnose potential injuries and treat them at the source before they cause other chronic complications.